 I find this connection between coffee and revolutionary thought (real or imagined) fascinating.
 The great protest movements of the 50s and 60s centred initially around folk music and the coffeehouses in which it was played.
 Beat poetry too found a ready audience in such places.

-We associate pot and acid with the anti-war movements of the mid to late 60s but that other drug of choice, caffeine, played just as great a role.
+We associate pot and acid with the anti-war movements of the mid to late 60s but it could be argued that another drug of choice, caffeine, played just as great a role.

 Who would have thought that something as innocuous as the morning cuppa could be so steeped in controversy?